Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: A model for Virtual Renewable Energy Communities

-In this section we compute the expected value of the household and biogas producer profit's, by noticing that the incentive function $w$ in Equation \eqref{w(d)}, { under suitable assumptions, } can be computed using the Feynman-Kac formula \cite{pham}[Chapter 3, Section 3.5, Remark 3.5.6].
-Then we solve our leader-follower problem by {a two-step procedure:} first we solve the competitive game of power installation between the community members and then we solve the bargaining leader problem.
+In this section we compute the expected value of the household and biogas producer profits, by noticing that the cumulative incentive function $w$ in Equation \eqref{w(d)}, under suitable assumptions, can be computed using the Feynman-Kac formula \cite[Remark 3.5.6]{pham}.